 International Postgraduate Certificate in Education costs

-Students are required to undergo an Enhanced Disclosure Check with Access NI costing £33 and a Fitness to Teach assessment costing £45.
-Students have two mandatory eleven week placement and are responsible for funding any travel, accommodation and subsistence.
+Students will be expected to undergo safeguarding checks within their host country and are responsible for funding and coordinating this themselves.
+Students have two mandatory eleven week placements and are responsible for funding any travel, accommodation and subsistence.
 These costs vary depending on the location of the placement provider.
 Students will be expected to dress professionally and may incur additional costs for clothing.
 Additional costs will be incurred for the creation of teaching materials whilst on placement, which may be partly absorbed by the placement school.

 How do I fund my study?

 Applicants are eligible for Undergraduate related funding, rather than Postgraduate.
 Please see the following sources for more information:

 Information on scholarships for international students, is available at http://www.qub.ac.uk/International/International-students/International-scholarships/.

 How to Apply